realworldocaml/book/en/imperative-programming.md

 * `In_channel.stdin`.
 The "standard input" channel.
 By default, input comes from the terminal, which handles keyboard input.

-* `In_channel.stdout`.
+* `Out_channel.stdout`.
 The "standard output" channel.
 By default, output written to `stdout` appears on the user terminal.

-* `In_channel.stderr`.
+* `Out_channel.stderr`.
 The "standard error" channel.
 This is similar to `stdout`, but is intended for error messages.

 The values `stdin`, `stdout` and `stderr` are useful enough that they